daniel-nagy/transporter/packages/core/README.md

 ### PubSub

 The PubSub module is used to wrap an Observable so that it may be used for pub/sub.
 A PubSub is essentially an Observable who's subscribe and unsubscribe methods are asynchronous.

+### Subject

+A Subject is both an Observable and an Observer.
+A Subject can be used to multicast an Observable.

 ### SuperJson